allenai/allennlp-simple-demo/README.md

 # AllenNLP Simple Demo

-AllenNLP has a [really nice demo](https://demo.allennlp.org), but to add models to it you have to use a lot of ReactJS.
+AllenNLP has a [really nice demo](https://demo.allennlp.org), but to add models to it you have to write a lot of ReactJS.
 AllenNLP also comes with a ["simple server"](https://allenai.github.io/allennlp-docs/api/allennlp.service.server_simple.html) that requires writing no code at all, but it's limited text-in-JSON-out.

 This is an attempt to bridge the gap.
-It contains an `index.html` that has all of the imports and plumbing, and requires you to write a minimal `demo.js` with the specifics of your demo.
+It contains an `index.html` that has all of the imports and plumbing, and requires you to write a minimal `demo.js` with just the specifics of your demo.

 ## Running the Simple Demo